-Distributed by Amazon, Smashwords, Apple, Sony, Barnes & Noble, Diesel,
+Distributed by Amazon, Smashwords, Apple, Barnes & Noble.

 Everyone would be a much better person if loved.
 A novel which deals with the lack of love and its consequences.

 Evil can come in the shape of a little deprived boy.
 Out of pity and eagerness to help, you can take him into your life without noticing, at first, the damage that your good intentions have just set in motion... if only Aphelandra had spoken about what she knew and feared, maybe her family would still be happy, she would still have a brother and she would have spared all the suffering to her younger cousin Lillie: a lonely girl living in a far away boarding school in Dorset and whose parents are divorced.
 The only happiness Lillie can enjoy is the moments she spends with her cousins, uncle, aunt and grandmother during the holidays, when she can join them at Kupton Hall, their home in Minstrelford, Northumberland.
 Lillie is a lovely girl of thirteen, eager to please, when Oliver creeps into their lives.
 She is the perfect innocent creature upon whom evil would prey.
 Who could even imagine what hides behind the beaming smiles of four young people in an old photograph taken at Lillie's birthday picnic by the lake on a late September afternoon!

 By the time Justin made his appearance on

 Lillie's birthday, they were packing away the picnic.
 He came, as he

 had told Dinah he would, to take the last photograph on his roll of

 film.
 He meant to capture a likeness of his favourite, to place in